 All implants have the possibility of rupturing or leaking.
 Beginning in the early 70s implants were known to leak and even rupture.
 Fortunately, technology has advanced a great deal since then.
-There is no risk of leaking with this type of implant due to the more gel like substance that they are made out of.
+There is no risk of leaking with gummy bear implants due to the more gel-like substance that they are made out of.
 All implants have a chance of rupturing, but the new gummy bear implants are made with a thicker gel which greatly decreases their chance of rupturing.

 It is important to know that breasts implants are not designed to last a lifetime.
 Your implants may need to be replaced.
 You should plan for an annual examination by your plastic surgeon to evaluate your breast health and implant integrity.
 Over time, your breasts can change due to aging, weight fluctuations, hormonal factors and gravity.
 Usually around 10 years after having the procedure done, women start to see a change in the appearance of their breasts, it might be time to undergo a breast lift or implant exchange to restore a more youthful contour.
 The gummy bear implants have not been around for long enough for there to be information about their longevity.
 Even though they are more expensive, all signs are pointing towards them lasting longer than other implants because of their silicone-gel material and shape.
 Doctors are projecting they will last around 15 years.